jnozzi/cocoadev.com/markdown/CatchWriteDataException.md

 Okay, I have sort of solved the problem -- despite the exception, I also get a SIGPIPE (http://www.wlug.org.nz/SIGPIPE) and it seems the default handler for this signal is 'broken' (in that it makes my app hang), so I install my own handler using:

-signal(SIGPIPE, General/BrokenPipeHandler);
+signal(SIGPIPE, BrokenPipeHandler);

---General/AllanOdgaard
+--AllanOdgaard

 ----

 why don't you try reading in background?

-*Because the code which fails is the code which **write** to the task -- furthermore, it would complicate my program design a great deal, since the program should be "blocked" while waiting for the result of the General/NSTask.*
+*Because the code which fails is the code which **write** to the task -- furthermore, it would complicate my program design a great deal, since the program should be "blocked" while waiting for the result of the NSTask.*

     ...
-    id outputPipe=General/[NSPipe pipe];
+    id outputPipe=[NSPipe pipe];
     taskOutputHandle=[outputPipe fileHandleForReading];  // taskOutputHandle is an instance variable [yourTask setStandardOutput:outputPipe];
     [outputHandle readInBackgroundAndNotify];